rust-lang/rust/text/0000-is-aligned-intrinsic.md

 1. In the case where processing the initial unaligned bits might abort the entire process, use `align_offset`
-2. If it is likely that all bytes are going to get processed, use `alignto`
+2. If it is likely that all bytes are going to get processed, use `align_to`
-    * `alignto` has a slight overhead for creating the slices in case not all slices are used
+    * `align_to` has a slight overhead for creating the slices in case not all slices are used

 ### Example 1 (pointers)